rhaleblian/backstep/README.md

 * Record build process for repeatibility and maintenance;
 * Institute a system for transforming source packages into Installer.app packages;
 * Release built software as a directly usable product for all NeXTians;
-* Be a foundation for a KISS package management (eg list, search, install, remove) process for said NeXTians and their machines.
+* Be a foundation for a KISS package management (eg list, search, show-dependencies, install-but-do-not-break-me, remove-but-do-not-break-me) process for said NeXTians and their machines.